Nexedi/jio/docs/query.rst

 Below you can find schemas for constructing queries.

-* Complex Queries JSON Schema:
+* Complex Query JSON Schema:

   .. code-block:: javascript